data-aleks/credit-portfolio-risk-insights/README.md

 This project aims to reduce default rates, improve customer targeting, and align lending practices with strategic goals. **This project is created with synthetic data and a fictional story**

 ## Dataset Information
-This dataset simulates credit reference agency data and was sourced from [Kaggle](https://www.kaggle.com/datasets/laotse/credit-risk-dataset/data) for analytical and educational purposes.
+This dataset simulates credit reference agency data and was sourced from [Kaggle](https://www.kaggle.com/datasets/laotse/credit-risk-dataset/data) for the purposes of this project.
 It contains anonymized records of loans, including key variables such as applicant age, income, employment length, home ownership status, loan intent, loan grade, interest rate, and historical default indicators.

 ### Dataset Structure
 | Feature Name                 | Description                          |